The Maldives is a nation of an estimated 1,200 islands and can be located around 300 miles from India and Sri Lanka.

-Additionally, it is known for its harmonious and blissful atmosphere, channeling serenity.
+Additionally, it’s known for its harmonious and blissful atmosphere, channeling serenity.
 If you are looking to unwind and get away from your reality, the island’s white-sand shorelines, shimmering oceans, and luxurious hotels are the ideal setting for a vacation of a lifetime.

 Expect white sands and a vibrant turquoise-blue ocean, rich manors and a world-class spa – in addition to the appetizing food, you will certainly not be disappointed by the 50 shades of BLUE!

-The array dishes in the menu incorporates a mix between Maldivian and global cooking.
+The array dishes on the menu incorporates a mix between Maldivian and global cooking.